 - Awin never sees your credit card number.
 The whole thing is handled by a secure third party who merely verifies the information associated with the card back to Awin.com.
 It’s also not kept on file, so no worries that it could be hacked later either.

 - If you want your money back sooner, just request to close your Awin account and it will be returned to you.
-(But since Awin has advertisers like Etsy.com, HP.com, and StubHub.com among thousands of others, there’s no reason to quit!)
+(But since Awin has advertisers like Etsy.com, HP.com, and GetYourGuide.com among thousands of others, there’s no reason to quit!)

-- Yes, Awin is the only network with does this, and it’s been tremendously successful, so it won’t change in the future.
+- Yes, Awin is the only network that does this, and it’s been tremendously successful, so it won’t change in the future.
 If anyone else asks you to pay when you join, I would strongly recommend against it.

 If you want to join Awin